 The dessert was no worse.
 Abade Priscos is a Portuguese "crème caramel" pudding made with egg yolks, sugar, port wine and bacon(!).
 It doesn't taste like bacon though, I guess the salt brings out the flavors more and makes it "salted caramel".
 In any case, it was incredibly good, especially with the slightly salty cream cheese against the sweet pudding and the sour ice cream.

 What a dinner!
-What a night!
+What an evening!
 Cafeína delivered beyond expectations (which were still very high)!
-If the way to my heart is through my stomach, then suddenly Porto is very convenient! :) What's a little fog in Foz, when you can end a perfect day with an even more perfect dinner!
+If the way to my heart is through my stomach, then suddenly Porto is very convenient!
+What's a little fog in Foz, when you can end a perfect day with an even more perfect dinner?

 Do you want to read more from Portugal?
 Look into my Portugal page!